ryukirisame/learnSystemDesign/caching.md

    - Scales horizontally (add more nodes, shard keys).
    - Large capacity (since memory is spread across servers).
    - Slightly slower than local cache (network call involved).

+## Distributed Cache

+- A distributed cache is a caching system that runs on multiple servers (a cluster) and stores data in RAM across those servers.
+- Applications connect to this cache cluster over the network.
+- All app instances share the same cache → ensures consistency across the system.
+- Examples: Redis, Memcached, Hazelcast, Apache Ignite.
+- Think of it as a shared memory space for the whole system, unlike local cache which is private per app instance.

+### Architectures of Distributed Cache

+#### Centralized Cache (Single Node)

+- One cache server, all app servers connect to it.
+- Simple but a single point of failure (SPOF).
+- Used in small deployments.

+#### Replicated Cache (Full Copy per Node)
+- Every cache node has a full copy of the cache data.
+- High availability but memory overhead (data duplicated everywhere).
+- Works well for read-heavy workloads.

+#### Partitioned / Sharded Cache

+- Data is split across multiple nodes (each node stores only a portion).
+- Scaling horizontally is easy → just add more nodes.
+- Requires consistent hashing or similar algorithm to decide where data lives.
+- Common in Redis Cluster, Memcached.

+#### Hybrid (Partitioned + Replicated)

+- Data is _sharded_ across nodes, but each shard has a replica for fault tolerance.
+- Balances scalability and high availability.